Sandramartha/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Script that that displays the third line of the file
+Write a script that duplicates the last line of the file iacta